How to save money when traveling Europe?

 A great way to save money when traveling Europe is to get a Daily Pass.

-The daily pass usually includes public transportation and entrance tickets to most of the attractions in 1, 2, or 3 days depending on your purchase.
+The daily pass usually includes public transportation and entrance tickets to most attractions in 1, 2, or 3 days depending on your purchase.

 For example, in Rome, you can use the Roma pass for unlimited use of the city’s public, free museum entrances, and skip the line to the Colosseum.